dikortis/LetsTalkETC/Episodes/Episode_5.md

-only printing up new fiat currency but essentially due to the contentiousness of the hard fork doubling the number of etherium tokens right and youth using the new tokens to reward the Dow investors who were incredulous enough to invest in a smart contract platform that
+only printing up new fiat currency but essentially due to the contentiousness of the hard fork doubling the number of ethereum tokens right and youth using the new tokens to reward the Dow investors who were incredulous enough to invest in a smart contract platform that